stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 * We **STRONGLY** advise that, even if you do not support subdomains today, that your human-readable tenant identifiers *still* adhere to the domain name specification.
 This allows you to support subdomains at any point in the future, as soon as you're able to setup network infrastructure to do so.
 Do this in the beginning and you will likely eliminate many problems later.

-* We advise that you auto-remember the login form tenant id value in a cookie so that field is pre-populated whenever your customer returns to login.
-Customers don't like having to remember and type that value in every time they login.
+* We advise that you auto-remember the login form tenant id value in a cookie so that field is pre-populated whenever a user returns to log in.
+Users don't like having to remember and type that value in every time they log in.

 **We strongly advise you start with the subdomain naming approach.
 Although you can start with the Login Form-based approach, it can be a pain to retrofit the application for subdomains later.**  We speak from experience!

 ## Multi-Tenant User Management

-Once you decide on a tenant id mechanism, probably the **first thing** you need to support in your application will be user management, so you can at least login.
-Once you can login to the application, everything else can be associated with a user and customized from there.
+Once you decide on a tenant id mechanism, probably the **first thing** you need to support in your application will be user management, so you can at least log in.
+Once you can log in to the application, everything else can be associated with a user and customized from there.

 Multi-tenant applications come with special user management considerations:

 * How will tenants be represented?
 * How will users be created?
-* How will tenant users be kept secure and separate from other tenants?
+* How will user data in one tenant be kept secure and separate from other tenant partitions?

-As you might have guessed, you can plug in Stormpath and have immediate user support in your application.
+As you might have guessed, you can plug in Stormpath and have immediate user support in your SaaS application.
 Our data model _natively_ supports multi-tenant user management out-of-the-box.
 You don't have to worry about building or managing this yourself, and you can move on to building your app's _real_ features.

-## Why use Stormpath for Multi-Tenant Applications?
+## Why use Stormpath for Multi-Tenant SaaS Applications?

-As we mentioned, database partitioning can be quite challenging, especially _user data_ partitioning and all the security issues that implies.
+As we mentioned, database partitioning for can be quite challenging, especially _user data_ partitioning and all the security issues that implies.
 Large-scale security breaches in hosted web services [costing](http://www.bankinfosecurity.com/interviews/data-breach-i-1953/op-1) millions of [dollars](http://www.bloomberg.com/news/2011-03-08/security-breach-costs-climb-7-to-7-2-million-per-incident.html) are a risk that development teams shouldn't have to worry about.

 Aside from security, setting up partitioning schemes and data models any application _takes time_.
 Very few, if any, development frameworks support multi-tenant use cases, so developer teams have to to build out multi-tenant user management themselves.
-That's custom code they need to secure, support and maintain - that isn't a core part of your product.
+That's custom code you need to secure, support and maintain - that isn't a core part of your product.

 Stormpath's data model supports two different approaches for multi-tenant user partitioning, and we'll explain both approaches in just a second.
 But first, let's quickly review Stormpath's data model.